The best hotels in Jeonju

 Chuseok (Korean harvest holiday, usually mid-September or early October) is the other major spike.
 Many local restaurants close for 2-3 days, which is genuinely inconvenient if you're a foodie.
 The flip side: arriving the week after Chuseok is one of the best times to visit. autumn temperatures, post-holiday calm, and rates that drop back to normal.

-Jeonju's best neighborhoods
+Jeonju's best hotel regions

 Hanok Village is the obvious pick for first-timers, and honestly it earns the reputation.
 But if you're staying more than two nights, Seoshin-dong and Gyodong give you real neighborhood life without the weekend crowds.